 Introducing the Breguet Type XXI 3815By Israel Ortega

-Over the last few years, Breguet has mostly concentrated on its most classic watches and the marine theme.
-Today, the L’Orient-based maison has reminded us that it was also a significant player in the development of watches for aviation throughout the last century, particularly the famed Type XX created for the French air force.
+Over the last few years, Breguet has mostly concentrated on its classical watches and marine chronometers.
+But with the new Type XXI 3815, the maison is calling up its track record as a key player in the development of watches for aviation throughout the last century, particularly the famed Type XX created for the French Air Force.

 Movement: Mechanical self-winding; cal.
 584Q/2; hours, minutes, and small seconds (at 9 o’clock); flyback chronograph with central minutes and seconds hands; date at 6 o’clock; 28,800 bph; 48-hour power reserve

 Case: Titanium, 42mm; with fluted side, screw-down crown, and sapphire case back; 100-meter water-resistance

 Strap: Calf leather strap with three-part folding buckle

 Price & Availability: Euros 14,500; Limited and numbered edition of 250 watches per color (green and orange)